 - Update via US Mail (may delay the process)

 Filing schedule: Each motor carrier or intermodal equipment provider must file the appropriate form at the following times:

 - Every 24 months according to the following schedule:

 Must file by last day of:

 If the next-to-last digit of its USDOT Number is odd, the motor carrier or intermodal equipment provider shall file its update in every odd-numbered calendar year.
 If the next-to-last digit of the USDOT Number is even, the motor carrier or intermodal equipment provider shall file its update in every even-numbered calendar year.

-- In order to complete the registration online, you'll need your USDOT number, assigned PIN, EIN/SSN, and Company Official information.
-You can request a PIN mailed or e-mailed to you.
+- In order to complete the process online, you'll need your USDOT number, assigned PIN, EIN/SSN, and Company Official information.
+You can request a PIN to be mailed to you.

 - Carriers needing to complete the Motor Carrier Identification Report (MCS-150) OR the Combined Identification and Hazardous Materials Safety Permit Application (MCS-150B) may do so online through the FMCSA Registration Website.

-- Print an updated MCS-150 form for your records upon completion of the online registration if you prefer a hard copy.
+- Generate and print an updated copy of the MCS-150 form for your records upon completion of the online registration.

 Important note for hard copy registrations: Forms must be received by FMCSA on or before the date your Biennial Update is due to avoid deactivation of your USDOT number and the assessment of civil penalties.
-Please allow ample time for mailing.
+Please allow ample time for mailing if choosing this option.